Tony-Thawatchai/CoCare/README.md

 # CoCare

   ## Problem
-  Juggling work and parenting schedule is not an easy task.
-Parent want to do best on both world.
-Paying for daycare can be expensive and even you can afford it doesn't mean it available
+  Juggling work and parenting schedules is not an easy task.
+Parents want to do their best in both worlds.
+Paying for daycare can be expensive, and even if you can afford it, it doesn't mean it is available.
+Even if you are lucky enough to get one, your daycare schedule is still not flexible in case your work schedule accidentally changed.

   ## Solution
   CoCare : Parenting together.
 We create CoCare to build a community of parent for helping each other take turn taking care of thier kids.